neerajasridhar1992/helloworldflask/Monitoring.md

 ## **Monitoring**

 **Chosen Monitoring Solution:**
-Google Cloud Monitoring and Logging(System Metrics) & Prometheus Client(Application Metrics)
+  I would use Google Cloud Monitoring and Logging for monitoring System Metrics & Prometheus Client for Application Metrics.

 **Reason for Choosing Google Cloud Monitoring and Logging:**
-1. Google Cloud Monitoring and Logging are natively integrated with Google Kubernetes Engine (GKE) and Cloud SQL.
-This integration simplifies the setup and management of monitoring and logging without requiring additional configuration or third-party tools.
+- Google Cloud Monitoring and Logging is natively integrated with both GKE and Cloud SQL, simplifying the setup/management without additional tooling.
-2. Google Cloud Monitoring provides comprehensive metrics for GKE, such as CPU and memory usage, pod status, and network traffic.
-Cloud Logging captures detailed logs from our application and infrastructure, allowing for in-depth troubleshooting and analysis.
+- Google Cloud Monitoring already gives comprehensive metrics for GKE, such as CPU and memory usage, pod status, and network traffic.
+Cloud Logging further detailed logs from our application and infrastructure.
+These were useful even while I was trying to get the deployment functional.
-3. Google Cloud's monitoring and logging services are scalable and reliable, handling large volumes of data and providing high availability.
-This ensures that you can monitor our applications effectively as they grow.
+- Google Cloud's monitoring and logging services has proven to be scalable and reliable, ensuring effective monitoring as applications grow.
-4. The ability to set up custom dashboards and alerts in Google Cloud Monitoring helps in proactively managing the health and performance of our application.
-Alerts can notify us of issues before they impact users.
+- I could define a HPA to automatically scale the deployment based on load(CPU/Memory)

 **Reason for Choosing Prometheus Client:**
-1. Prometheus is an open-source monitoring solution that is widely adopted in the industry.
+ - Prometheus is an open-source monitoring solution that is widely adopted in the industry.
 It has a large community, extensive documentation, and is compatible with many monitoring and visualization tools like Grafana.
-2. Prometheus is designed for real-time monitoring, providing immediate insights into our application's performance.
+ - Prometheus is designed for real-time monitoring, providing immediate insights into our application's performance.
 The Prometheus client library allows us to track key metrics such as request latency, error rates, and throughput with low overhead.
-3. The Prometheus client for Python is straightforward to use and integrates well with Flask, enabling us to expose metrics with minimal changes to our codebase.
-We can start monitoring our application quickly without complex setup.
+ - The Prometheus client for Python is easy to use and integrates well with Flask, enabling us to expose metrics with minimal changes to our codebase.
+It is very easy to set this client up